-Christopher Wickert is Associate Professor of Ethics & Sustainability in the Department of Management & Organization at VU University Amsterdam.
+Christopher Wickert is Associate Professor of Ethics & Sustainability in the Department of Management & Organization at VU University Amsterdam and Director of the VU Business & Society Knowledge Hub (www.business-society.org).
 Christopher obtained his PhD in Management from the University of Lausanne in Switzerland in 2013.
 During his doctoral studies, he has also conducted research and taught at University of Zurich, University of St. Gallen and at IESE Business School in Barcelona.
 Prior to becoming a researcher, he worked as a consultant with the United Nations Global Compact Office in New York.
-He holds an MSc degree in business administration from WHU Otto Beisheim School of Management in Vallendar, Germany.
+He holds an MSc degree in business administration from WHU Otto

+Beisheim School of Management in Vallendar, Germany.

 In his research, Christopher explores different patterns of corporate social responsibility implementation in globally integrated companies, paying particular attention to how firm size influences the way companies organize CSR.
 Furthermore, Christopher has been studying a range of phenomena under the umbrella of CSR, such as the evolvement and diffusion of CSR standards, the influence of organizational identity orientation on the implementation of CSR practices, or the prevalent mismatch between CSR "talk" and CSR "walk" in small and large firms.
 Furthermore, he has investigated dynamics at the individual level of analysis by looking at CSR professionals inside large corporations and their concomitant struggles when selling CSR issues intra-organizationally.
 Christopher is also interested in Critical Management Studies (CMS), philosophy of science, business ethics, and social entrepreneurship.
-Christopher currently serves as associate editor at Journal of Management Studies and on the editorial board of Business & Society.
+Christopher is currently General Editor at the Journal of Management Studies.